 Under the equality act disability can be any mental or physical condition that prevents the individual from performing day-to-day activities like other people, it could be long term or short term.
 If you have any sickness like cancer or HIV you’re still covered under the equality act even if you physically look normal like everyone else.
 You’re protected as long as you’ve been diagnosed with the progressive condition.

-You’re still covered if you have suffered disability in the past if for instance you have undergone mental illness that took 2 years and you finally recovered, you covered by the equality act and you’re protected against any form of disability discrimination.
+You’re still covered if you have suffered disability in the past if for instance, you have undergone mental illness that took two years to finally recover from you covered by the equality act and you’re protected against any form of disability discrimination.

 Equality Act Against Disability Discrimination

 According to the 2010 equality act, no individual should be discriminated because of any of the following conditions;

 - Someone predicted that you have a disability.

 - If you have relation or you’re connected with someone that has a disability.

 - It is OK in the eyes of the law to favorably treat a disabled person than a nondisabled person.